 Follow up becomes doubly important if you’ve gone through an interview.
 It’s always a good idea to show appreciation for the interview opportunity as well as the time the interviewer took out of their day to meet with you—and thank you messages from interviewees tend to stand out in our minds.

-If after reading all of this you still want to work with us, check out our current openings.
-We hope these tips will guide you in your job hunt, whether it brings you to us at Pyper, Inc. or elsewhere.
+We hope these resume tips and advice will guide you in your job hunt, whether it brings you to us at Pyper, Inc. or elsewhere.
 Put together a great application package, remain confident in yourself and your work, you never know where the next great idea will come from.